-Pat Perez is an eleven-year PGA Tour veteran and one of the most unique personalities in the game of golf.
-Perez was born in Phoenix, raised in San Diego and made his way back to the desert after finishing with medalist honors at Q-school late 2001, earning him a Tour card in 2002 -- something he hasn't relinquished to date.
+Pat Perez is an twelve-year PGA Tour veteran and one of the most unique personalities in the game of golf.
+Perez was born in Phoenix, raised in San Diego and made his way back to the desert after finishing with medalist honors at Q-school late 2001, resulting in a PGA Tour card in 2002‚ÄĒsomething he's maintained every year since.

 The late nineties saw Perez grinding on both the Canadian and Buy.com tours, finally breaking through in August 2000, winning the Ozarks Open in a playoff.

 Perez wound up second outright in the AT&T Pebble Beach National Pro-Am.
 Weeks later, a T2nd finish at the Buick Classic, fourth outright at the John Deere Classic, T7th at the Tampa Bay Classic and T5th at the Valero Texas Open, which almost earned Perez 'rookie of the year'.

 Perez wrapped the 2013 season with $974,800 in earnings and enters 2014 with a new sponsors and new coach.
 Perez now plays Callaway Golf equipment exclusively and he is working with long-time swing coach Joe Mayo out of Las Vegas, Nevada.